Nation to celebrate Independence Day tomorrow

-The Nation will celebrate Independence Day on Monday with a renewed pledge to work with the spirit of Pakistan Movement to make the country a true Islamic welfare state.
+The Nation is celebrating Independence Day on Monday with a renewed pledge to work with the spirit of Pakistan Movement to make the country a true Islamic welfare state.

 The day will dawn with thirty-one gun salute at the Federal Capital and twenty-one gun salute at the provincial headquarters.